How to Get Your Business to Care About DevOps: DevOps Explained

 Use your tool choices to assure managers of quality outcomes

-You need to understand your toolset to explain how you plan to remove these risks and instead use the production environment to maximise application innovation and quality.
+You need to understand your toolset to explain how you plan to remove these risks and instead use the production environment to maximize application innovation and quality.
 Having these tool decisions in mind will help you explain the risk/reward payoff of DevOps to everyone you need onboard.

 DevOps is the future of application development